ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

 COMMENT ON COLUMN authorization.t_user_attribute_mappings.created_by IS 'User who created the mapping';
 COMMENT ON COLUMN authorization.t_user_attribute_mappings.created_at IS 'Timestamp when the mapping was created';
 COMMENT ON COLUMN authorization.t_user_attribute_mappings.updated_by IS 'User who last updated the mapping';
-COMMENT ON COLUMN authorization.t_user_attribute_mappings.updated_at IS 'Timestamp of last update';
+COMMENT ON COLUMN authorization.t_user_attribute_mappings.updated_at IS 'Timestamp when the mapping was last updated';
 COMMENT ON COLUMN authorization.t_user_attribute_mappings.is_active IS 'Indicates whether the mapping is active';
 COMMENT ON COLUMN authorization.t_user_attribute_mappings.inactive_at IS 'Timestamp when mapping became inactive';
 COMMENT ON COLUMN authorization.t_user_attribute_mappings.inactive_by IS 'User who set the mapping as inactive';
 COMMENT ON COLUMN authorization.t_user_attribute_mappings.is_deleted IS 'Indicates whether the mapping is deleted';
-COMMENT ON COLUMN authorization.t_user_attribute_mappings.deleted_at IS 'Timestamp when mapping was deleted';
+COMMENT ON COLUMN authorization.t_user_attribute_mappings.deleted_at IS 'Timestamp when the mapping was deleted';
 COMMENT ON COLUMN authorization.t_user_attribute_mappings.deleted_by IS 'User who deleted the mapping';
 COMMENT ON COLUMN authorization.t_user_attribute_mappings.user_id IS 'Reference to the user';
 COMMENT ON COLUMN authorization.t_user_attribute_mappings.attribute_id IS 'Reference to the attribute';